conan-io/docs/examples/graph/tool_requires/different_versions.rst

-But if the executable file was exactly the same like ``gcc.exe``, then it would be necessary to obtain the full folder (typically in the ``generate()`` method) with something like ``self.dependencies.build["gcc/1.0"].cpp_info.bindir`` and use the full path to dissambiguate.
+But if the executable file was exactly the same like ``gcc.exe``, then it would be necessary to obtain the full folder (typically in the ``generate()`` method) with something like ``self.dependencies.build["gcc/1.0"].cpp_info.bindir`` and use the full path to disambiguate.

 Let's see it working.
 If we execute: